Asia-Pacific

 Asia Super Grid

-The Asia Super Grid (ASG) is a joint effort to build an ocean-floor power network to connect the electric power systems of Asian countries, enabling benefits through renewable energy (e. g. wind, solar and hydropower) exchange.[7]
-The ASG, which would be a massive system of interconnected electricity grids, is being backed by China, Japan, South Korea, Russia, Mongolia, and utilities including the State Grid Corporation of China, Korea Electric Power Corporation, Rossetti (Russia), and Newcom (Mongolia).[8]
-In July 2019, the Asia International Grid Connection Group released a third report presenting the latest situation regarding interconnectors in Northeast Asia, and the situation in the United Kingdom and Spain, which are disadvantaged for interconnections in Europe.
-The benefits of interconnections for Japan were analyzed qualitatively, and analyses of energy security issues related to interconnectors were also examined.[9]
+The Asia Super Grid (ASG) is a joint effort to build a network to connect the electric power systems of Asian countries, enabling benefits through renewable energy (e. g. wind, solar and hydropower) exchange.[8]
+The ASG, which would be a massive system of interconnected electricity grids, is being backed by China, Japan, South Korea, Russia, Mongolia, and utilities including the State Grid Corporation of China, Korea Electric Power Corporation, Rossetti (Russia), and Newcom (Mongolia).[9]
+In July 2019, the Asia International Grid Connection Group released a third report presenting the latest situation regarding interconnectors in Northeast Asia, and the situation in the United Kingdom and Spain, which are geographically disadvantaged for international grid connections.
+The benefits of interconnections for Japan were analyzed qualitatively, and analyses of energy security issues related to interconnectors were also examined.[10]

 Asia-Pacific Economic Cooperation (APEC) Energy Working Group